-CoaXPress (CXP) is a simple, yet powerful, standard for moving high speed serial data from a camera to a frame grabber.
+CoaXPress (CXP) is a simple yet powerful standard for moving high speed serial data from a camera to a frame grabber.
 Video is captured at speeds of up to 6.25 Gigabits/Second (Gb/S).
-Simultaneously, control commands and triggers can be sent to the camera 20 Mb/S (with a trigger accuracy of +/- 2 nanoseconds).
+Control commands and triggers can be sent simultaneously to the camera at rates up to 20 Mb/S (with a trigger accuracy of +/- 2 nanoseconds).
 Up to 13 W of power can also supplied to the camera.
-All this happens over a single piece of industry standard 75 Ohm coaxial cable.
+All of this happens over a single piece of industry standard 75 Ohm coaxial cable.

 Multiple CXP links can be aggregated to support higher data rates (e.g. four links provide 25 Gb/S of data).

 The Cyton-CXP is based on BitFlow's brand new PCIe Gen 2.0 platform.
-To develop the Cyton platform, we first started with a clean slate, and asked ourselves, "what does a next generation frame grabber need?"
+To develop the Cyton platform we first started with a clean slate and asked ourselves, "What does a next generation frame grabber need?".
 For sure, it needs a Gen 2.0 PCIe x8 back end for the ultimate high speed access to host memory.
 It also needs a sophisticated DMA engine to handle the demands of new camera interface standards.
 New standards demand flexibility.
 For example, CXP cameras will soon be able to put out streams of random sized ROIs, something our previous generation DMA engine was not capable of.
-Finally, we know based on years of experience of making frame grabbers, that it needs flexible and powerful I/O, triggering and routing.
+Finally, we know based on years of experience of making frame grabbers that it needs flexible and powerful I/O, triggering, and routing.
 The CoaXPress front end is based on our Karbon-CXP, but upgraded and ready for the coming changes in the CXP standards.
-The Cyton platform is the foundation for today's and tomorrows frame grabbers, be it CoaXPress, Camera Link, or whatever new standards emerge from the Machine Vision industry.
+The Cyton platform is the foundation for today and tomorrow's frame grabbers, whether it's CoaXPress, Camera Link, or whatever new standards emerge from the Machine Vision industry.

 The Virtual Frame Grabber

 The StreamSync system consists of an Acquisition Engine and a Buffer Manager.
-The StreamSync system was first released on the Cyton-CXP and is a departure from previous BitFlow frame grabbers.
+It was first released on the Cyton-CXP and is a departure from previous BitFlow frame grabbers.
 The StreamSync system is a start-from-scratch complete redesign of the acquisition and DMA parts of a frame grabber.
-BitFlow used it years of experience in this area to design a next generation, super efficient capture system.
+BitFlow used its years of experience in this area to design a next generation, super efficient capture system.

 CoaXPress High Speed Uplink